 Black-box testing is also known as behavioral testing, specification-based testing, or input-output testing.
 It is a testing method where testers, without looking at the internal code structure, test the functionality of the software.
 The tests are based on the requirements and functionality alone.
 The internal system design is not taken into consideration.

-Black-box testing is again divided into two types of testing: Functional Testing and Non-Functional Testing.
+Black-box testing is again divided into two different types of testing: Functional Testing and Non-Functional Testing.

 Functional testing focuses only on the output to verify the functionality of the software and how it fares against the specified requirements.
-These types of testing do not involve looking at the actual code.
+This testing does not involve looking at the actual code.
 Each function is given a value, and then, the output is determined and verified with the expected value.

 Invest in your dream to become a professional tester, and take up this Selenium Certification by Intellipaat.